 Allow some me-time and treat yourself to a regular foot spa.
 Jets of water provide you with a hydrotherapy foot massage.

-A good session releases tension formed around your tight muscles and tendons and allows blood to flow and circulate to your brain and other organs.
+A good foot soak and massage session can release tension formed around your tight muscles and tendons and allows blood to flow and circulate to your brain and other organs.

 You can always add a couple of drops of lavender, rose, or rosemary essential oils or a good helping of Epsom salts to make it even more of a treat.

 We all know that swimming is an excellent form of supportive exercise.
 Although we can’t ‘prove’ that swimming scientifically reduces swelling, the water pressure and buoyancy will at least give you a feeling of relief.